Browse all

 Though they are adding more visual drag-and-drop tools, like other site builders out there, it’s still clearly catered towards enterprises, with users needing to contact them and go through a demo just to get any pricing information.

 This is also clear by Magento’s usage stats.
-It’s the 12th most used ecommerce technology in the US, yet it’s more popular with big, worldwide brands - the 3rd most used from the top 1 million sites in the world, and 2nd amongst the top 10k sites.
+It’s the 12th most used ecommerce technology in the US, yet it’s more popular with big, worldwide brands - #3 in eCommerce market share for both the top 1 million and top 10k sites around the world.

 OpenCart

-OpenCart is a free, open source shopping cart solution, which powers 132,000 online stores in the US.
+OpenCart is a free, open source shopping cart solution, which is used for 132,000 online stores in the US.
 It really is free - there are no paid plans, no limits on what you can do with the free version.
 Like WordPress, it’s fully community-driven and supported.

 PrestaShop